Skip to content

 There are two types of coding assignments:

 2. Interactive: For the interactive assignments you can choose whatever Game Engine you like, but I recommend you to use the framework I created for you: MoBaGEn.
-If you use a Game Engine or custom solution for that, you will have to create all debug interfaces to showcase and debug AI wich includes, but it is not limited to:
+If you use a Game Engine or custom solution for that, you will have to create all debug interfaces to showcase and debug AI which includes, but it is not limited to:

 • Draw vectors to show forces applied by the AI;